dherault/serverless-offline/README.md

 In order to see the **documentation** for the latest stable **v5.x** release, go to https://github.com/dherault/serverless-offline/tree/v5.x-release

-**v6.x** includes major refactorings (still ongoing efford) and should not contain any new bugs.
+**v6.x** includes major refactorings (still ongoing effort) and should not contain any new bugs.
 If you find any behaviour to be different from previous releases (other than the _breaking changes_), please file an issue!

 v6.x changelog, breaking changes and migration path from previous releases, see: https://github.com/dherault/serverless-offline/issues/768